mahanly89mly-boop/House-Price-Predict/README.md

 - `Code/` : Includes the main code for data processing and model training
 - `test/` : Contains the test file for model evaluation

+### !!!The prices of the houses are completely real.
+These prices are on the Diwar site using regional information that was conducted in May 2026.!!!

 ## Technologies Used
 - Python
 - NumPy